SOUPS

 Directions

-• Heat 1 1/2 tbsp grapeseed oil in a large stockpot over medium high heat.
-Sprinkle the chicken generously with Kosher salt and pepper and add chicken to pot.
-Once the chicken is browned, flip over and brown the other sides.
-Remove chicken from pot (but keep nearby).
+• Heat 1 1/2 tbsp grapeseed oil (or your preferred neutral oil) in a large stockpot over medium high heat.
+Sprinkle the chicken generously with Kosher salt and add the chicken to the pot.
+Once the chicken is browned, flip over and brown the other side.
+Remove the chicken from the pot and place onto a heat-proof plate.

 • Add the remainder of the grapeseed oil to the now empty pot and reduce the heat to medium.
-Add onion, garlic, and ginger to pot.
+Add the onion, garlic, and ginger to the pot.
 Stir to combine and cook for about 1 minute.
-Add celery, carrots, and mushrooms to pot.
+Add the celery and mushrooms to the pot.
 Add a pinch of Kosher salt and stir to combine.
 Cook for 1-2 minutes, stirring occasionally.
-Add 6 cups of water to the pot and bring to a boil.
-Reduce to a simmer, then add the chicken back to the pot and cook for about 25 minutes.
+Add the 6 cups of water to the pot and bring the liquid to a boil.
+Reduce the liquid to a bare simmer, then add the chicken back to the pot.
+Keeping the liquid at a bare simmer, cook the chicken for about 15-20 minutes.

-• Remove chicken from pot and allow to cool.
-While chicken is cooling, add stock to soup and bring the soup back to a boil.
-Reduce soup to a simmer again.
-Once chicken is cool enough to handle, cut it into 1/2 inch pieces.
-Add chicken back to soup.
+• Remove the chicken from the pot and allow it to cool until it can be safely handled.
+While the chicken is cooling, add the chicken stock to the soup and bring the soup back to a boil.
+Reduce the soup to a simmer again.
+Once the chicken is cool enough to handle, dice it into 1/2 inch pieces.
+Add the chicken back to the soup with the julienned carrots.

 Notes